SlinkyCollins/Van-Life/README.md

-A React-based platform for buying and selling vans.
+This is a React-based platform for buying and selling vans.
 Modern interface, detailed listings, and user authentication for seamless transactions.💪